flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 Git submodules outside of the GitHub orgs `flathub, flathub-infra, flatpak` are not allowed in the [Flathub manifest repository on GitHub](https://github.com/flathub/).

+### large-git-file-found-filename

+`filename` is the basename of the file.

+Files larger than 20 MB are now allowed in Flathub GitHub repository.

 ### finish-args-contains-both-x11-and-fallback

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)